LenweSaralonde/Musician/README.md

 The song editor also shows some information about the tracks (MIDI instrument, start and end points, number of notes...) and the activity while the song is playing.

+You can still change the track settings of the song currently playing by clicking the **Synchronize track settings** button, as long as you have the same song loaded in the editor.

 ![Song editor](./img/song-editor.png)

 Cross-faction play